githubinsu/LightGBM/README.md

 ## Results

-The model achieved an accuracy score of 80%, indicating that it is a meaningful analysis.
-Although only 100,000 recent data points were used for this upload, using a year's worth of data could further increase the accuracy score.
+The model achieved an accuracy score of 85%, indicating that it is a meaningful analysis.
+Although only 100,000 recent data points were used for this upload, using data from a longer period could further increase the accuracy score.

 The results can be used for targeting CRM and personalized platforms based on the predicted purchase category of the customer.